BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 For this, we must define, as usual, the *output_name* field, where we specify the name for the output of this operation.
 Additionally, we must specify which function (g) we want to use.
 Let us see how this operation would look like if used to define a *readout* function to make global predictions over a graph.
-In this example we again define a pipe-line of operations, first of all by pooling all the nodes of type *entity1* together into a single representation (which is stored in my_output.
-Then we define a neural network operation which takes as input this pooled representation and applies it to a *NN* which aims to predict our label *my_label*.
+In this example, we again define a pipeline of operations, first of all by pooling all the nodes of type *entity1* together into a single representation (which is stored in my_output.
+Then we define a neural network operation that takes as input this pooled representation and applies it to a *NN* which aims to predict our label *my_label*.

 .. code-block:: yaml